Is Nike sustainable? Focusing on a brighter future

 Materials

-No matter the energy sources you use or how much plastic packaging is involved, if the materials aren’t made sustainably or reusable after customer use, your processes will have a negative, irreversible impact on the environment.
+No matter the energy sources you use or how much plastic packaging is involved, if the materials aren’t made sustainably or reusable after customer use, the processes will have a negative, irreversible impact on the environment.

+Nike significantly reduces its emissions and impact by reusing, recycling, and repurposing existing materials.
 Here’s a snapshot of some of the materials initiatives Nike is championing to help make it more sustainable.

-• Nike Flyknit
+Nike Flyknit

 An ultra-flexible, lightweight fabric made from 60% less waste than traditional footwear, thanks to precision engineering.
 Each Flyknit shoe upper contains up to seven recycled plastic bottles.

-• Nike Air
+Nike Air

 All Nike Air soles are made from at least 50% recycled manufacturing waste and as of 2020, the Nike Air manufacturing facilities in North America are powered by 100% renewable wind energy.

-• Cushioning systems
+Cushioning systems

 90% of the waste materials for Air soles are repurposed into innovative cushioning systems.

-• Nike Forward
+Nike Forward

 An all-new material that's ultra-thin, soft, warm and lightweight, with a reduced carbon footprint of 75% on average.

-• Nike Flyleather
+Nike Flyleather

 Made from 50% recycled leather fibres and synthetic materials, this recycled leather has all the properties of virgin leather.

-The Future: Move to Zero
+The future: Move to Zero

 But it won’t come without challenges, particularly related to consumer demand, which shows no signs of slowing down.

-Most significantly, in 2019, it announced its ‘Move to Zero’ mission — ‘Nike’s journey toward a zero carbon and zero waste future.’
+Most significantly, in 2019, it announced its ‘Move to Zero’ mission — ‘Nike’s journey toward a zero carbon and zero waste future.'
 It highlights Nike’s commitment to addressing the climate crisis with clear, timely targets to meet.
-These include:

 1. Nike will power owned-and-operated facilities with 100% renewable energy by 2025.